Written by Terri Reddout

 He even transported into the future and was there when an alien probe destroyed Federation Headquarters in Star Trek.

-My favorite had to be when the Stay Puff Marshmallow man from Ghost Busters attacked the city.
+My favorite had to be when the Stay Puff Marshmallow man from Ghost Busters attacked the city, The Tourist Guy was there.

 Weeks went by and we still didn’t know who The Tourist Guy was.
 Then, a Hungarian news site identified the man as Peter Guzli.
 He took the pictures on top of the Twin Towers while vacationing in 1997.
 After 9-11 he pasted the plane into the shot and emailed it to friends.
 It was his attempt at some dark humor to share in the wake of the attacks.
 He told Wired Magazine, “This was a joke meant for my friends, not such a wide audience.”